mr-wellick/stock-market/README.md

 # App Errors/Warnings/Duplicate-Entries
 + __Duplicate-Entries__: If you enter a stock already in state, that stock won't be retrieved.
 + __Errors__: Invalid stock entries will be removed and an error will be thrown.
-+ __Warnings__: If you make too many consecutive calls, a warning will be thrown instructing you to: "wait a few seconds and try again."

 # Reminders
 + Implement error action creator: redux.